D'Arcy Wentworth Jr.: Career

 Wentworth was sworn in as a Justice of the Peace for Van Diemen's Land on 9 September 1830.
-On 4 October 1830, he led detachments of troops from Bothwell and Hamilton towards the Great Lake and the banks of the Ouse, Shannon and Clyde rivers as part of an operation to "...capture those hostile Tribes of Natives which are daily committing renewed atrocities upon the Settlers..."
+Between 7 October and 24 November 1830, he was one of three commanders of a force of 2200 men, 550 soldiers and 1650 convicts and volunteer colonists, separated into three divisions.
+Wentworth led detachments of troops from Bothwell and Hamilton, as well as civilian volunteers, towards the Great Lake and the banks of the Ouse, Shannon and Clyde rivers.
+The operation was known as the Black Line., its purpose was to "...capture those hostile Tribes of Natives which are daily committing renewed atrocities upon the Settlers..."
 This occurred as part of what has become known as the Black War in Tasmania.

 While in Van Diemen's Land, Wentworth served as police magistrate in Bothwell, where he built a significant Georgian sandstone house.
 It was started in 1830 and was originally called Inverhall but is now known as Wentworth House.
 He sold the house in 1833 to Charles Schaw, assistant police magistrate for Bothwell.

 From 1843 to 1845 he was a member of the New South Wales Legislative Council for the Northumberland boroughs, comprising East and West Maitland and Newcastle.